Voiceover FAQ: Rates, Usage & What to Expect

 Q: Do you allow Live-Directed Voiceover Sessions (Source-Connect, Video Conference <Zoom, Google> and Phone Patch?

-A: While I often self-producer for clients, some clients like to direct the session.
+A: While I often self-produce for clients, some clients like to direct the session.

 For sessions where you direct me in real-time, the audio is considered final when we complete the session.
 During the session, we'll record all needed takes and variations to ensure you have everything you need.